 Understand Eviction Laws and Due Process

 Be aware of rental laws and eviction due process in your Indian state.
-For instance, in Delhi, landlords need to first issue a written notice with specific grounds for eviction and allow the tenant time to respond before filing for eviction formally in Rent Court.
+For instance, in Delhi, landlords must first issue a written notice with specific grounds for eviction and allow the tenant time to respond before filing for eviction formally in Rent Court.
 Any deviation from the formal procedures laid out in law qualifies as illegal eviction.

 Review Eviction Terms in Your Rental Contract

 Carefully study the eviction terms and conditions detailed in your rental agreement.
-See if it mentions things like requiring prior written notices, limits on notice period, specific violation grounds that warrant eviction etc. If the landlord initiates any eviction action without following proper procedures outlined in the contract, their case becomes severely weak.
+See if it mentions things like requiring prior written notices, limits on notice period, specific violation grounds that warrant eviction, etc. If the landlord initiates any eviction action without following the proper procedures outlined in the contract, their case becomes severely weak.

 Issue a Written Objection Immediately